 SUPPORT THE BAND: Purchase the official sheet music.
-My version was transcribed entirely by myself and is respectfully incomplete.
+My transcription is respectfully incomplete.

 I can honestly say that this has been the most difficult transcription so far.
 The hardest part for me was keeping up with the tempo and the non-linear movement of the phrases.
 Although most of the solo works in the Bb blues scale, Nat McIntosh seems to be able to work his way in and out of the spaces in between the scale.